IanGoodbody/GitLab_Help/README.md

 ![alt text](https://raw.githubusercontent.com/IanGoodbody/GitLab_Help/master/Images/Ex040.JPG)

 Once in the wikis tab you can add paes till your heart's content.
-One small point you should be aware of, if you are having trouble with markdown not working I think (reasonable chance that I am wrong) it is because GitLab uses the archaic [Markdown](http://daringfireball.net/projects/markdown/syntax) and not [Git Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).
-They are more or less identical so you shouldn't notice, but if you run into something not working, it can be worth checking against the first link.
+One small point you should be aware of, if you are having trouble with markdown not working I think (reasonable chance that I am wrong) it is because GitLab uses  [GitLab Markdown](http://dfec:2323/help/markdown/markdown) and not [Git Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).
+They are more or less identical, so you probably won't run into any problems, GitLab allows some additional functions that may be fun to play with though.

 ---